njmulsqb/njmulsqb.github.io/_drafts/The-Blitzkrieg-Effect-Infiltrating-an-Enterprise-Active-Directory-Environment.md

 The user I created was given the username "test" and password was given the same as the previous user's password i.e. "ChangeMe!"

 With this user, I ran bloodhound via the Kali VM to map out the AD environment and it gave lots of information.
-Strangely, I was able to run bloodhound on DC01 and DC02 but not on DC03 and DC04 and supposedly those DNS configurations were to be blamed here as well.
+Strangely, I was able to run bloodhound on DC01 and DC02 but not on DC03 and DC04 and supposedly those DNS configurations were to be blamed here too.

 ```bash
 sudo bloodhound-python -d evilCorp.local -u test -p ChangeMe! -ns 10.175.14.22 -c all
 ```

 The bloodhound was also revealing the kerberoastable users that were in high value groups, I ran Plumhound on bloodhound results and it gave some interesting results.
-I tried ldapdomaindump but it didn't work and infact it was not required as well since Bloodhound and Plumhound did a great job
+I tried ldapdomaindump but it didn't work and infact it was not required since Bloodhound and Plumhound did a great job

 ```bash
 sudo python3 PlumhHound.py -x tasks/default.tasks -p 8118